Minard-NG/FrontendMentor-launch-countdown-timer/README.md

 }
 ```

 The timer section of the web page was also another key section to implement CSS grid.
 I used 1 row / 4 columns template and the grid gap property and other alignment properties for the implementation.
+The header section and footer were good candidates for flexbox.

-#### Code snippet for grid:
+#### Code snippet for the timer grid:

 ```css
 main {